|Posing with a "Rabbit" and a "Bunny" at

 The latest branch of her company and, thus far, the most successful is Grandma Gillie's

-With a Heart (www.cardswithheart.org), a company known nationally, which prints
+a Heart (www.cardswithheart.org), a company known nationally, which prints greeting cards

 As a motivational speaker, Kellie has been asked to speak before groups and also holds

-She was surprised when one of the stars of a popular soap opera showed up at one of
+was surprised when one of the stars of a popular soap opera showed up at one of her

-her classes.
-Using her life coaching experience she has also created a premium
+classes.
+Using her life coaching experience she has also created a premium workshop

-workshop called "Find Your Excellence."
-Often called a "tough cookie," Kellie says that
+called "Find Your Excellence."
+Often called a "tough cookie," Kellie says that she is most

-she is most proud of her ability to survive in a business that tried to oust her from the
+proud of her ability to survive in a business that tried to oust her from the beginning and

-beginning and was once strictly a man's world.
-Discrimination, physical knocks, verbal
+was once strictly a man's world.
+Discrimination, physical knocks, verbal abuse and sexual

-abuse and sexual harassment didn't stop Kellie Nicholson from following her heart.
-Now
+harassment didn't stop Kellie Nicholson from following her heart.
+Now she takes great

 Kellie Nicholson began to work as a cocktail waitress for extra money while